jointri/KDE-MWM-CDE-Theme/README.md

 ![kde-mwm](https://user-images.githubusercontent.com/81046576/129900594-e19a73f7-e649-432b-87b0-d02d4b36d02f.png)

 You can get the original from the KDE store.
 I kept it under the GPLv3 it originally was.
 Just drop this where aurorae can find it and select it in the settings menu.
 If colors look funky, I suggest try logging out and log back in.
 I learned that modifying this because the theme kept using the old colors for maximized windows while making this.

+One thing you should know also is that I decided to excluse the close button because I wanted a more authentic MWM like experience.